Questions and Answers About LCUSD Funding and Measure LC Parcel Tax

 The vast majority of local school funding comes from the State.
 Unfortunately, the State of California provides far less money per student than nearly every other state in the country – and with changes in the state funding formula, La Cañada schools receive some of the lowest levels of per student funding in California.
 We can’t rely on the State if we want to have high quality schools in our community.
 While our local education foundation works hard to support our students with its private fundraising efforts, it can’t close state funding gaps.

-How would Measure LC funding be used?
+How is Measure LC funding used?

 Funds generated from Measure LC would stay in La Cañada schools to allow LCUSD to continue to:

 • Attract and retain the most qualified teachers

 • Maintain manageable class sizes

 • Protect advanced educational programs in science, technology, engineering, math and robotics

 • Maintain educational programs that help our students get into top, best-fit colleges and high demand careers